ruthless-man/Awesome-Learn-from-Model/README.md

 >System-Centric Approaches: These include efficient distributed frameworks and open-source libraries that provide sufficient hardware support for implementing the aforementioned acceleration algorithms.
 - [[arXiv](https://arxiv.org/abs/2302.03668)] Hard prompts made easy: Gradient-based discrete optimization for prompt tuning and discovery
-  > 提出一种基于梯度的优化方法，为文本到图像和文本到文本的应用生成鲁棒和灵活的硬文本提示。
-  >
-  >作者提出一种通过高效的基于梯度的优化学习硬文本提示的简单方案，该方案改编自梯度重投影方案和针对量化网络的大规模离散优化文献
-  >所提出的方法在优化硬提示的过程中使用连续的"软"提示作为中间变量，从而实现了鲁棒的优化并促进了提示的探索和发现
-  >该方法被用于文本到图像和文本到文本的应用，学到的硬提示在图像生成和语言分类任务中都表现良好
+>A gradient-based optimization method is proposed to generate robust and flexible hard text prompts for text-to-image and text-to-text applications.
+>We propose a simple scheme for learning hard text prompts through efficient gradient-based optimization, adapted from gradient reprojection schemes and large-scale discrete optimization literature for quantization networks.
+>The proposed method uses continuous "soft" prompts as intermediate variables in the process of optimizing hard prompts, thus achieving robust optimization and facilitating prompt exploration and discovery.
+> The method is used for text-to-image and text-to-text applications, and the hard tips learned perform well in both image generation and language classification tasks.

 - [[arXiv](https://arxiv.org/abs/2303.00690)] Rethinking Efficient Tuning Methods from a Unified Perspective
-  >
-  > 1. 推导了主流PETL(Parameter efficient transfer learning)方法的并行形式（提示，Adapter，Prefix），它降低了耦合程度，并促进了大型预训练模型的参数高效部署。
-  > 2. 我们提出了一个统一的调优框架U-Tuning，它包含现有的PETL方法，并允许衍生新的方法。
-  > 3. 对迁移学习的全面研究证明了U-Tuning的通用性和强大性。
-  > 将PTEL分为了MHA Based Tuning（包含了Prefix tuning和Prompt tuning）和FFN Based Tuning（Adapter tuning），如下图所示
+> The parallel form (prompt, Adapter, Prefix) of the mainstream Parameter efficient transfer learning (PETL) method is derived, which reduces the coupling degree and promotes the parameter efficient deployment of large pre-trained models.
+> We propose a unified tuning framework, U-Tuning, which contains existing PETL methods and allows new methods to be derived.
+> The comprehensive research on transfer learning proves the versatility and power of U-Tuning.
+> PTEL is divided into MHA Based Tuning (including Prefix tuning and Prompt tuning) and FFN Based Tuning (Adapter tuning), as shown in the following figure.
   ![](README.assets/prefix+ada+pro.PNG)
-  U-tuning的设计遵循了冻结函数+可变部分的设计，因此可以延伸到多种适应性结构中去：
+>The U-tuning design follows the freeze function + variable part design, so it can be extended to a variety of adaptive structures:
   $\boldsymbol{x}^{\prime}=\mathrm{OP}(\boldsymbol{x})+\mathrm{U}-\text { Tuner }(\boldsymbol{x})$

 - [[arXiv](https://arxiv.org/abs/2303.07320)] Model-tuning Via Prompts Makes NLP Models Adversarially Robust
-> **通过提示调优来实现全模型的微调来增强对抗鲁棒性（词语替换攻击）**
+> **Fine-tuning of the entire model through prompt tuning for increased robustness against (word substitution attacks)**
   ![](README.assets/MVP.PNG)

 - [[arXiv](https://arxiv.org/abs/2303.08518)] UPRISE: Universal Prompt Retrieval for Improving Zero-Shot Evaluation
 >The article describes the design of a lightweight universal retriever called UPRISE.
 Given a zero-shot task input, the retriever automatically retrieves prompts from a pre-constructed data pool, which appear to be hard prompts.
 The approach involves freezing the language model (LLM) and performing gradient-based optimization on the retriever using the model's outputs.
 The trained retriever can then select an appropriate prompt to insert in front of the input x, which is then fed into the LLM.
 >The paper presents experimental analyses based on two criteria: cross-model (from small-scale models like GPT-Neo-2.7B to large-scale models like BLOOM-7.1B, OPT-66B, and GPT3-175B) and cross-task (from previously seen tasks to unseen tasks).
 The training and fine-tuning of the retriever are conducted on the small-scale model GPT-Neo-2.7B, while the testing is performed on the larger-scale models mentioned above.

   ![](README.assets/UPRISE.PNG)
   ![](README.assets/UPRISE2.PNG)
-  Method部分介绍了数据标签的构建方法，总体任务划分为text completion和multiple-choice两种，然后介绍了检索器的结构，微调和推理的方法。
+  >The Method part introduces the construction method of data tags, the overall task is divided into text completion and multiple-choice, and then introduces the structure, fine tuning and inference method of the retrieval device.
   ![](README.assets/UP3.PNG)

 - [[CVPR](https://arxiv.org/abs/2303.02151)] Prompt, generate, then cache: Cascade of foundation models makes strong few-shot learners

-- 提出一种基础模型的级联，以纳入来自不同预训练范式的多样化知识，从而更好地进行少样本学习。

-- 融合了四个模型： 1.CLIP语言对比  2.DINO视觉对比  3.DALL-E图像生成  4.GPT3语言生成
-- CaFo：首先GPT-3生成文本输入用于提示CLIP，用DALL-E来生成更多可训练数据，并且引入了一个可学习的缓存模型来自适应地混合来自CLIP和DINO的预测，最终分类效果很好
+> Propose a cascade of base models to incorporate diverse knowledge from different pre-training paradigms for better small-sample learning.
+> Four models are integrated: 1.CLIP language comparison 2.DINO visual comparison 3.DALL-E image generation 4.GPT3 language generation.
+> CaFo: First GPT-3 generates text input to prompt CLIP, DALL-E is used to generate more trainable data, and a learnable cache model is introduced to adaptively mix predictions from CLIP and DINO, resulting in good classification.

 ### InstructioN Tuning